BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_16.md

 With all that out of the way we can proceed to the next badge.
 One more quest is open however; I'll cover that first.

 Reenter the actual Devon Corp. building in Obsidia, and make your way upstairs.
 Now the floor tiles will be going crazy and you can't control them.
-Honestly, I recommend grabbing some potions and just healing once we reach the top, since we will only have to deal with a single battle against 3 Pokemon.
-You can even challenge yourself to see if you can win with 6 Pokemon at 1 HP.
+Honestly, I recommend grabbing some potions and just healing once we reach the top, since we will only have to deal with a single battle against 3 Pokémon.
+You can even challenge yourself to see if you can win with 6 Pokémon at 1 HP.

 **Street Rat Alphonso.
 Field: Factory Field**
 - Archeops, Lv.
 75, @Sitrus Berry, Ability: Defeatist, Jolly Nature, IVs: 31